cyqsimon/img_dedup/README.md

 Image deduplicator written in Rust

 ## WORK IN PROGRESS
 This is a work in progress.
-The program has **no testing whatsoever**, and there is **no guarantee whatsoever** on forward-compatibility.
+The program has **no testing whatsoever** (thanks to the amazing `rustc`, I can somewhat get away with this), and there is **no guarantee whatsoever** on forward-compatibility.

 If it's not obvious enough, that means **DO NOT** use in production.